dhakadfoody/dhakadfoody/_posts/2017-08-27-aloo-payaj-paratha.md

 Add one full tea spoon of ghee to the masala (mix), to add taste to it and also not let it stick to cooking-pot utensil.

-Mix all ingredients well for 3-4 minutes, after which switch off the flame.
+Mix all ingredients well for 3-4 minutes, after which turn off the flame.

 Add chopped coriander leaves to ready masala (mix).